rancher-sandbox/rancher-desktop-host-resolver/README.md

 ```

-## Run
+## Running host-resolver

-You can run host-resolver in a few different mode:
+You can run host-resolver in a few different modes:

 ### 1) DNS Stub Resolver Over AF_VSOCK